Are you looking for a public interest internship or post-graduate job?

 PSJD also provides extensive resources on post-graduate fellowships.
 Fellowships are a common way that nonprofit organizations hire third-year law students and recent graduates for entry-level positions.
 Over 300 employers offer fellowship programs, and you can find a directory of fellowship opportunities with a very helpful application calendar.

-2012-13 University of AZ Government Honors and Internship Handbook
+University of Arizona Government Honors and Internship Handbook

 This handbook is not a comprehensive directory of legal internship opportunities with the federal government, but it is an excellent place to start.
 (Contact the LCDO for the login and password.)
 Additional federal job search sites for internships include USAJobs and United States Department of Justice Legal Careers Page.
 If there is a particular agency or office that interests you, go directly to the agency’s website to find internship opportunities.
 (Many agencies only advertise openings on their website!)